 Aciclovir works by inhibiting a protein in the body that the virus uses to replicate itself and cause further infection.

 By limiting the virus's ability to multiply, the immune system can fight the infection more effectively, treating the symptoms faster.

 It's important to understand that Aciclovir is not a cure for herpes and does not kill or destroy the virus.
-Once the number of viruses are diminished, the immune system takes over to beat the virus into remission.
+Once the number of viruses is diminished, the immune system takes over to beat the virus into remission.